ChetanXpro/Full-stack/README.md

 ## Features

+- User authentication with jwt access and refresh token.
 - Create new tasks with a title, description, status, and priority.
 - View a list of tasks and their details.
 - Edit and update existing tasks.